AloisioPjr/BlogarooApp/README.md

 Module: Secure Application Programming Project

-Blogaroo Application (secure and Insecure versions)
+Blogaroo Application (Insecure versions)

 Student: Aloisio Pereira Junior

-#  Blogaroo — Secure Blogging Platform
+#  Blogaroo — insecure

-Blogaroo is a secure web application built with **Node.js**, **Express**, and **SQLite3**, designed to demonstrate secure coding practices in a blogging platform.
-It implements session management, CSRF protection, secure headers, and form validation to protect against common vulnerabilities.
+This is an intentionally insecure version of Blogaroo, a basic blogging application built with Node.js, Express, and SQLite3.
+It is designed to demonstrate common web application vulnerabilities by omitting key security practices such as input validation, CSRF protection, secure session handling, and more.

 ---

 ##  Features

-- User Registration & Login (with hashed passwords)
-- Create, Edit, and View Blog Posts
-- Admins can delete any blog post
+- Plaintext password storage (no hashing)
-- Full-text blog search
+- SQL Injection vulnerabilities in login, registration, and search
-- Secure headers (via Helmet)
-- Input validation & sanitization (via express-validator)
+- No input validation or sanitization
-- Logging (via Winston + Morgan)
-- CSRF protection
+- No CSRF protection
-- Session management stored in SQLite
+- No security headers
+- No role-based access control enforcement
+- Hardcodd, weak session secret
-- EJS templating
+- EJS templates vulnerable to XSS if improperly used

 ---